All Episodes

 I didn't say that.

-So it seems to me that what he has basically done for the Democrats is to signal to them hey, look, guys, um, you know, I I could have found felonies here, and the only thing that stopped me was the Office of Legal Counsel guidance, and you guys don't even need felonies, so here you go, and the Constitution says it's on you to take care of the president.
+So it seems to me that what he has basically done for the Democrats is to signal to them, hey, look, guys, you know, I could have found felonies here, and the only thing that stopped me was the Office of Legal Counsel guidance, and you guys don't even need felonies, so here you go, and the Constitution says it's on you to take care of the president.

-You don't have at it.
+You know, have at it.

 Yeah, well, again, that's a political process, and that's very different.